bonsai-team/matam/README.md

 where `$DBDIR` is the database directory and `prefix` is the common prefix used to name the database files.
-For example, with the default database, the prefix is SILVA_128_SSURef_NR95.
+For example, with the default database, the prefix is SILVA_128_SSURef_NR95. where `$FASTX` is either a FASTA or a FASTQ file.
+Note that in the case of FASTQ file, the score must be Phred+33 encoded.

 ## <a id="example-with-default-database-and-provided-dataset"></a>3.3 Example with default database and provided dataset